Richard E. Marbes*

 and needs of disabled veterans.

-Ms. Shaffer began her DAV career in 2001, shortly after graduation from high school.
+Ms. Sorrell began her DAV career in 2001, shortly after graduation from high school.

 Initially assigned as a Donor Relations Correspondent, she was promoted to the DAV

 executive offices in 2006, where she provided direct support to both the Comptroller

 and the General Counsel.

 In 2010, Ms. Sorrell was promoted to the newly-created position of Legal and Regulatory